GitankRana/RATE-MY-PROFESSOR/README.md

 # 🎓 Rate My Professor

 A full-stack web application that empowers students to discover, rate, and review their professors.
-Built with a sleek dark UI, real-time data, and a focus on honest, student-driven feedback.
+Built with a sleek dark UI inspired by Spotify, real-time data, and a focus on honest, student-driven feedback.

 ---